Our Services

 When to see a doctor: Seek medical evaluation for persistent symptoms, blood in stool, unexplained abdominal pain, or unintended weight loss.

-Simple adjustments in diet, fluid intake, exercise, and toileting habits often bring relief—but knowing whether your symptoms warrant a closer look is the critical next step.
-Because constipation can stem from anything from minor habits to serious conditions, guessing isn't a smart strategy.
-Take a free, instant, online symptom check to clarify what may be driving your symptoms and confidently decide whether home remedies are enough or if it's time to consult a doctor.
+Simple adjustments to diet, hydration, exercise, and toileting habits often bring relief—but determining whether your symptoms need closer attention is the critical next step.
+Because constipation can stem from harmless habits or serious conditions, guessing isn't a smart strategy.
+Take a free, instant, online symptom check to clarify what may be driving your symptoms and confidently decide whether home remedies are enough or it's time to consult a doctor.

 Constipation—characterized by infrequent, hard, or difficult-to-pass stools—is a common complaint.
 When it becomes chronic, it can disrupt daily life and raise questions about its root causes.
 Understanding whether your constipation is tied to lifestyle habits or signals a deeper medical problem is key to finding relief.